Ancient Human Skeletons

 A few cases of human skeletal remains in ancient strata have been identified.
 Some have been compiled by William R. Corliss in Ancient Man: A Handbook of Puzzling Artifacts.
 None of these finds has been incontrovertibly established in the scientific establishment.
 It is to be expected that few such specimens would be found.
 Indeed the intelligence and mobility of antediluvian men would have caused them to be moving to higher ground in the initial weeks of the Flood.
 The result would be fewer bodies buried and fossilized and more floating and decaying.
 Moreover, the explicit purpose of the Flood was to destroy that wicked civilization (Genesis 6:5-7).
 Nonetheless, a few human fossil finds are reasonable candidates for pre-flood classification.

 The controversial Guadeloupe skeletons are a good example.
 These specimens were first brought to the attention of the creationist community by Bill Cooper (“Human fossils from Noah’s Flood,” Creation Ex Nihilo, vol. 5, no. 3, 1983, pp. 6-9).
-These skeletons are currently being housed in the collections of the British Museum of Natural History.
-According to the report of the excavators there are more remaining in the Miocene limestone strata east of the village of Moule on the island of Guadeloupe in the Caribbean.
+The skeletons are currently being housed in the basement of the British Museum of Natural History (after having been on display for 50 years).
+According to the report of the excavators there are more skeletons remaining in the Miocene limestone strata east of the village of Moule on the island of Guadeloupe in the Caribbean.
+Even though this limestone is as hard as marble, it formed around these skeletons as rapidly as cement, before they could fall apart.

 In the coal collection in the Mining Academy in Freiberg, there is a puzzling human skull composed of brown coal and manganiferous and phosphatie limonite, but its source is not known.
 Prof. Dr. R. Vulpius, Professor of Coal Geology at the Freiberg Mining Academy, confirmed in more recent times that the skull is still in the archives.
 This skull was described by Karsten and Dechen in 1842.
 (Otto Stutzer, Geology of Coal, 1940, p.271.
 Stutzer was Professor of Geology and Mineralogy in the School of Mines at Freiberg, in Saxony.)